SethHartman13/Magic-Book-Library/Design/High-Level Design.md

 - [ ] <span class="level1">`!wizbook`
     - Gives overview on how to use wizbook
     - [ ] <span class="level2">`!wizbook add`
-        - Provdes a help menu listing the wizard books they can add (and if they can add it)
+        - Provides a help menu listing the wizard books they can add (and if they can add it)
         - [ ] <span class="level3">`!wizbook add alch`</span><span class="required">*</span>
             - Adds Alchemical Compendium to player CVAR